zhangyihome/code-push-cli/cli/README.md

 code-push collaborator add <appName> <collaboratorEmail>
 ```

-*NOTE: This expects the developer to have already [registered](#account-creation) with CodePush using the specified e-mail address, so simply ensure that they have done that before attempting to share the app with them.*
+*NOTE: This expects the developer to have already [registered](#account-creation) with CodePush using the specified e-mail address, so ensure that they have done that before attempting to share the app with them.*

 Once added, all collaborators will immediately have the following permissions with regards to the newly shared app: